Diet culture has made food cravings into this enemy, but when we step back they’re actually a good thing!

 But with his diagnosis came my inspiration.
 I started looking at food in a whole new way, respecting my body and what I put in it, and thinking about my life and future to naturally and effortlessly move toward what was most important to me.

 I developed such a big, emotionally driven inspiration or WHY for myself and my life that the thought of fast food or processed, chemical-filled foods weren’t even very appealing to me anymore most of the time.

 That’s the big differentiator.
-Instead of trying to stay motivated day after day to follow harsh rules on what I was allowed/not allowed to eat based on trying to weigh a certain amount, I now make mindful choices coming from a place of body respect and kindness, with my inspiration, my WHY top of mind.
+Instead of trying to stay motivated day after day to follow harsh rules on what I was allowed/not allowed to eat based on trying to weigh a certain amount, I now make mindful choices coming from a place of body respect and kindness, with my deep inspiration, my WHY top of mind.

 Why willpower won’t help you (sustainably) overcome food cravings

 Willpower is another huge one I hear people say they just need more of to stay consistent with their eating habits and stay strong when temptation and cravings strike.
 That if they had more willpower they’d be able to behave how they wished they would instead of cave and eat – oftentimes overeating – their cravings.